 The Ultimate Travel Guide to Valencia, Spain

-Divided by the romantic river Turia and dominated by an imposing gothic cathedral as well as the sleek buildings of the City of Art and Science, Valencia is a great combination of historical monuments and futuristic design.
-Add to this a colorful festival, excellent food and ‘one of a kind’ museums and you’ll never run out of things to do and see.
+Valencia is a great combination of historical monuments and futuristic design, divided by the romantic river Turia and dominated by an imposing gothic cathedral as well as the sleek buildings of the City of Art and Science.
+Add to this a colorful festival, excellent food, and one-of-a-kind museums, and you’ll never run out of things to do and see.

 Best time to visit

 Valencia’s Mediterranean climate allows for hot summers and mild winters.
 The best times to visit are from spring to fall because then it’s warm enough to go on a boat trip along the river Turia, something you definitely want to enjoy.

 How to get there